-2.1.1.6 Consentholders - all consent holders are entitled to information arising from the monitoring of their consents, including district councils and other corporate bodies.
+2.1.1.6 Consent holders - all consent holders are entitled to information arising from the monitoring of their consents, including district councils and other corporate bodies.

-Other information sought by district councils is to be assessed on individual merit, and referred to the Group Manager for a decision, to ensure political appropriateness.
+Other information sought by district councils is to be assessed on individual merit, and referred to the group manager for a decision.